ARCA Menards Series East: General

 When the series first started, the cars ran a V6 engine with a maximum 274 cuin displacement and no compression limit.
 In the early/mid 1990s the V8 engine with a 9.5:1 compression and maximum 358 cuin displacement was introduced to the series as an alternative to the V6 engines.
 Due to the decrease in popularity of the V6, it was phased out for the 1999 season.
 When the East and West series rules were combined, the compression ratio changed to 12:1.

 Menards Series cars use Sunoco racing fuel, NASCAR's specification fuel.
 For races run with national series, the cars run an E15 blend since the national series uses such fuels.
 The cars use radial tires.
 Along with the rest of ARCA and NASCAR's international series, the Menards Series have General Tire as their exclusive tire supplier.

 On November 4, 2014 at the SEMA Show in Las Vegas, NASCAR president Mike Helton unveiled a new body style for the K&N Pro Series based on the NASCAR Cup Series Gen 6 models.
 The new body, developed with Five Star Race Car Bodies, is constructed of a composite laminate blend and designed with easily replaceable body panels, expected to shrink the costs of fabrication dramatically.
-The body style is eligible for use in both Menards Series competition and ARCA Racing Series competition, replacing the old Gen 4-style steel bodies after 2015, and the current one-piece composite body after 2016.
+The body style is eligible for use in both Menards Series competition and ARCA Racing Series competition, replacing the old Gen 4-style steel bodies after 2015, and the then-current one-piece composite body after 2016.
+The Ford Mustang was introduced in 2022 and has been used alongside the Fusion.